 Measures the ratio of spending relative to the tax base and the efficiency with which the City leverages increasing tax revenues.
-For 2020 this graph shows that the City's expenses remained relatively constant to the tax assessment and aligned with the change in the economy.
-It also shows that expenses were higher per assessment for the City than those for other Municipalities with populations greater than 100,000.
-The ratio remains relatively stable with a slight decrease into 2020 due to a 3% decrease in expenses over prior year, while property tax assessment increased by 2%.
+For 2021 this graph shows that the City's expenses remained relatively constant to the tax assessment and aligned with the change in the economy.
+The ratio remains relatively stable with a slight increase into 2021 due to an 8% increase in expenses over prior year, while property tax assessment only increased by 3%.
+The 2021 tax assessment information is based on July 2020 values.
+Increases in tax assessment values as of July 2021 will be presented in next year's financial indicators as 2022 tax assessment information.
+Considerable increases are expected.